Invasion of the Pavement Ants

 The ants are able to chew through thin paper and plastic, contaminating the food and rendering it unfit for consumption.

-Before you know it, you can be seeing pavement ants in every room of your house.
-Pavement ants, in turn, can attract other predatory pests, such as centipedes, spiders and parasitic smaller ants.
-Creepy, annoying and persistent, it’s important to know how to get rid of pavement ants to eradicate the problem.
+Before you know it, you can see pavement ants in every room of your house.
+Pavement ants, in turn, can attract other predatory pests, such as centipedes, spiders, and parasitic smaller ants.
+Creepy, annoying, and persistent.
+And thus, it’s important to know why little black ants everywhere in house and how to get rid of pavement ants to eradicate the problem.

 How to Get Rid of Pavement Ants in My House: Cleaning